 Charles Gaumer was born on Dec.
 16, 1795 in Southampton Township, Somerset County, PA, the son of Johannes "John" and Albertina Christina (Dean) Gaumer.

 Charles died in April 1845.
-He is buried in Lepley Cemetery near Hyndman, Somerset County, PA, but is said to not have a grave marker.
+He is buried in Lepley Cemetery near Hyndman, Somerset County, PA.
+According to one family researcher of the 1940s, there was no grave marker.

-During the Civil War, their son Jesse served as a private in the 171st Pennsylvania Drafted Militia, Company H.
+During the Civil War, their son Jesse served as a private in the Union Army.

 ~ Son John Gaumer ~

-Among John's children with A.E. were Elizabeth Gaumer and Margaret Gaumer.
-These other offspring were born, but the identity of their mother is not yet known -- Samuel Adams Gaumer, Charles Gaumer and Hannah "Anna" Kennell.
+Among John's children with A.E. were Elizabeth Gaumer and Margaret Gaumer, and possibly also Samuel Adams Gaumer and Hannah "Anna" Kennell.

 Heartache swept over the family twice in the month of September 1862 during the Civil War years.
 Daughter Margaret succumbed at age six on Sept.
 8, 1862, followed by daughter Elizabeth just a few weeks before her 10th birthday on Sept.
 14, 1862.
 Their remains were interred in what today is known as the Getz Cemetery.